agmmnn/awesome-blender/README.md

 -   [CubeSter](https://github.com/BlendingJake/CubeSter) : is an add-on for Blender 3D that takes an image or audio file and converts it into a height-based mesh object.
 -   [Projectors](https://github.com/Ocupe/Projectors) : A blender add-on for simple projector creation and modification.
 -   [Simple Renaming Panel](https://github.com/Weisl/simple_renaming_panel) : Rename more objects at once.
 The tool includes basic functionalities of adding suffixes, prefixes, search and replace, add suffixes depending on the object type and much more.
--   [IOR_reference](https://github.com/diegogangl/IOR_reference) : A blender addon that display IOR values in a list.
+-   [IOR Reference](https://gitlab.com/diegogangl/IOR_reference) : A blender addon that display IOR values in a list.
 -   [QuickSwitch](https://github.com/schroef/QuickSwitch) : A helper to quick switch workspaces and view render menu in viewport.
 -   [MifthTools](https://github.com/mifth/mifthtools) : 3Dcoat, Houdini, Modo mesh exchange tools and more.
 -   [Modifier List](https://blenderartists.org/t/modifier-list-1-5-1/1147752) : Alternative UI layout for modifiers with handy features.
 Available also inside the sidebar and as a popup.